 If your mouse has a scroll wheel, you can use it to scroll through documents and webpages.
 To scroll down, roll the wheel backward (toward you).
 To scroll up, roll the wheel forward (away from you).

-To close the picture, you must first click either the Save or Don't Save button.
-Clicking Save saves the picture and any changes you've made, and clicking Don't Save deletes the picture and discards any changes you've made.
+To close the picture, you must first click either the Yes or No button.
+Clicking Yes saves the picture and any changes you've made, and clicking No deletes the picture and discards any changes you've made.
 Clicking Cancel dismisses the dialog box and returns you to the program.

 If a button changes into two parts when you point to it, you've discovered a split button.
 Clicking the main part of the button performs a command, whereas clicking the arrow opens a menu with more options.

 Option buttons allow you to make one choice among two or more options.
 They frequently appear in dialog boxes.
-The following picture shows two option buttons.
-The "Color" option is selected.
+The picture below shows three option buttons.
+The "Flip vertical" option is selected.

 To select an option, click one of the buttons.
 Only one option can be selected.